• Conway Collis

 • Anthony Foster

-Anthony Foster is Associate Director of the Mayor’s Fund for Los Angeles.
+Anthony Foster is the Vice President, Programs & Policy at the Mayor’s Fund for Los Angeles.
 He comes to the Fund after serving at two of Los Angeles leading non-profit organizations.
 He was most recently Director of Major Gifts at the Community Coalition in South Los Angeles, where he helped lead special projects, event curation and a diversified major gifts program.
 Anthony previously worked on a boys and men of color initiative at the Liberty Hill Foundation.
 A native Angeleno, Anthony holds a Master’s in Social Entrepreneurship from the University of Southern California and a Bachelor’s in Sociology from the University of California, Berkeley.
 In his free time, he enjoys cycling across the Los Angeles area.

 • Brettany Tucker